Sports Information Services: History

+During this period, SIS Live provided satellite coverage of major news events, including the 2014 Glasgow bin lorry crash.
+In January 2017, the company announced a rebranding, retaining the SIS acronym but changing its meaning from Satellite Information Services to Sports Information Services, stating that the original name no longer reflected the company’s activities or strategic direction.

+In 2018, SIS Live Limited was acquired by NEP Group and rebranded as NEP Connect after a transition period of approximately two months.
+NEP Connect has since continued to operate as a technical services supplier to SIS.

+Ownership and market position

 SIS is owned by Ladbrokes 23%, Caledonia Investments 22.5%, Alternateport Limited 20.5%, William Hill Organisation 19.5%, Fred Done (co-owner of Betfred bookmakers) 7.5% and The Tote 6%.
 Minor shareholdings are also held by Leicester Racecourse Holdings Limited, The Bibury Club Limited (Salisbury), Stratford-on-Avon Racecourse Co.
 Ltd., Thirsk Racecourse Ltd., Catterick Racecourse Company Ltd. and Frontrelay Ltd.

 Shareholder bookmakers account for approximately 5,800 LBOs receiving the SIS service.
 Each of the bookmaker shareholders have board members representing them on the SIS (Holdings) board in the form of Nick Rust (Ladbrokes), Fred Done (Betfred), David Steele (William Hill) and Joe Scanlon (Tote).

 In 2008 Amalgamated Racing Limited (trading as TurfTV) entered the marketplace and was SIS's only competitor for the distribution of horse racing and virtual racing products to LBOs in the UK and Ireland.
 TurfTV does not distribute to any of the worldwide locations serviced by SIS.

 On 1 September 2016, seven independent racecourses (Fakenham, Ffos Las, Hexham, Newton Abbot, Plumpton, Ripon and Towcester) led by ARC (Arena Racing Company) started an alternative service known as The Racing Partnership ("TRP").
-Racing from the six Arena courses including Doncaster, Southwell, Lingfield Park and Wolverhampton became available on TRP from 1 January 2017 with all other ARC and independent racecourses being added to the schedule over the following year.
-TRP's media technology and production and head of production are both ex-SIS employees.
+Coverage from ARC-owned racecourses, including Doncaster, Southwell, Lingfield Park and Wolverhampton became available on TRP from 1 January 2017 with all other ARC and independent racecourses being added to the schedule over the following year.
+TRP's media technology and production and head of production are both ex-SIS employees..

-In 2015 the SNG and connectivity part of the business was spun off as SIS Live Limited.
-On 9 October 2018, it was announced that NEP Group was to take over SIS Live, rebranding the firm to NEP Connect after a transition period.